kraudy/IBM-i-pipeline/README.md

 HELLO.PGM: hello.pgm.rpgle
 ```

-That's it, it should be a success and look something like this.
-If you look closely we are actually using `make` under the hood... i told you!
+That's it, it should be a success because we breathe success.
+If you look closely we are actually using `make` under the hood... i told you!.
+It should look something like this.

 ```bash
 Running Action: makei build (Time PM)